-v C., and Helfer, Ray E. - Helping the Battered s Family, J.B.
-Lippincott Company, Philadelphia, 1, 1972 to Abuse red over the years and is made up of at least have very unrealistic expectations of their child ldren)?
+\Kempe, Henry C., and Helfer, Ray E. - Helping the Battered Child and His Family, J.B.
+Lippincott Company, Philadelphia, Pennsylvania, 1972

+The Potential to Abuse

+This is acquired over the years and is made up of at least four factors:

-- e the parents, themsel.es, reared?
-Did they the "mothering imprint"? - ey become very isolated individuals who cannot r use others? - have a spouse who is so passive he or she cannot aild is not just any child, but a very special who:
+- .
+How were the parents, themselves, reared?
+Did they receive the "mothering imprint"? - .
+Have they become very isolated individuals who cannot trust or use others? - .
+Do they have a spouse who is so passive he or she cannot give? - .
+Do they have very unrealistic expectations of their child (or children)?